pavankumar2004/Slim-Cae-implementation/README.md

 ## Prerequisites

 - Python 3.x
-- TensorFlow or PyTorch (depending on your implementation)
+- PyTorch (depending on your implementation)
 - CUDA-enabled GPU for training (optional but recommended)